Texas Tech Red Raiders football: Ring of Honor

 In 2012, Texas Tech introduced the creation of a ring of Honor to honor former Tech players.
 The names are etched onto the west stadium building that faces the surface of the stadium, screen by a selection committee that makes formal recommendation to the athletic director of suitable candidates.
-Seven members are listed, three of whom already had their numbers retired.
+Eleven members are listed, three of whom already had their numbers retired.

 Individual honors

 Many of Texas Tech's players have been recognized for their accomplishments while with the program.
 Seven Red Raider players, Donny Anderson, Hub Bechtol, Byron Hanspard, E. J. Holub, Dave Parks, Gabriel Rivera, and Zach Thomas, have been inducted into the College Football Hall of Fame.
 Anderson, Holub, and Parks are the only three players at Texas Tech to have had their numbers retired.

 Two Red Raiders, Anderson in 1965 and Graham Harrell in 2008, have been named Sporting News College Football Player of the Year, which is bestowed upon the most outstanding college football player of that season by Sporting News.
 While no Texas Tech player has ever received the Heisman Trophy, seven Red Raiders have received votes by the award's selection committee.
 Donny Anderson and Graham Harrell both finished fourth in the voting in 1965 and 2008, respectively, the highest ranking a Red Raider has received from voters.
 Additionally, Michael Crabtree, Byron Hanspard, E. J. Holub, Kliff Kingsbury, and B. J. Symons were Heisman candidates, receiving enough votes to finish in the top 10.

 Texas Tech football players have won several individual awards based on their positions.
 At the end of the 1993 season, Bam Morris received the Doak Walker Award, and in 1996, Byron Hanspard became the second Red Raider to receive the award.
 Michael Crabtree became the first two-time winner of both the Fred Biletnikoff Award and Paul Warfield Trophy in back-to-back seasons.
 Four Texas Tech quarterbacks, Kliff Kingsbury, B.J.
 Symons, Graham Harrell, and Patrick Mahomes have been awarded the Sammy Baugh Trophy.
 Harrell received the Johnny Unitas Golden Arm Award.
 In 2003, Wes Welker won the Mosi Tatupu Award, given annually to the best special teams player.

 In 1935, Herschel Ramsey was the first football player from Texas Tech to be named an All-American.
 Since then, a total of 49 players have been named to an All-American team, 30 were selected as first-team All-Americans.
 Twelve Red Raiders have been named consensus All-Americans, players who were awarded a majority of votes at their positions by the selectors, with the most recent selection being tight end Jace Amaro in 2013.
 Michael Crabtree was named as a consensus All-Americans in 2007 and 2008, and is the only Red Raider to receive the honor twice.
 Ten Red Raiders have been named academic All-Americans.